01 of 07

 A vacation package at Disney World typically includes a hotel stay and theme park tickets, so it's possible to spend less by choosing a value property.
-With over two dozen Disney-run resorts, there are plenty of options for every family budget, from campsites (starting from $54 per night) to value-minded hotels (starting from $98 per night) to deluxe villas with separate sleeping and living areas and kitchens (starting from $323 per night).
+With over two dozen Disney-run resorts, there are plenty of options for every family budget, from campsites to value-minded hotels to deluxe villas with separate sleeping and living areas and kitchens.
+A family of 4 can enjoy a 6-night, 7-day vacation package at a Disney’s All-Star Resort with tickets valid at all 4 theme parks for as little as $98 per person, per day.

-Make no mistake: Disney Cruise Line is a premium line that delivers a high-end experience.
-The ships are downright gorgeous, with lavish Art Deco or Art Nouveau lobbies, amazing themed restaurants, and wonderful kids clubs, activities and pool decks.
 Rates on Disney Cruise Line come much closer to all-inclusive pricing than on most mainstream cruise lines.
 The food in the three main restaurants is on par with the best signature restaurants at Disney World.
-In other words, passengers pay more than on some cruise lines but also find an awful lot... of value.Continue to 5 of 7 below.
+In other words, passengers pay more than on some other cruise lines but also find an awful lot of value.Continue to 5 of 7 below.

 05 of 07

 For the best time to visit Disney World, take into consideration a combination of weather, crowds, and prices.
 While theme park tickets are constant throughout the year, hotel rates fluctuate quite a bit during the year and, of course, tend to be lower when kids are in school and pricier during summer vacation and other school breaks.

 Similarly, rates for a Disney Cruise tend to rise during school breaks and holidays and fall when kids are back in school.
 That means you can often book at the last minute—which, in cruise speak, means between two and six months in advance—for a cruise taken January through early February, May, late-August through October, and the non-holiday weeks in November and December.